perak/kitchen-examples/example-admin/README.md

 meteor
 ```

+To use the **YAML** example you'll need to have <a href="https://www.npmjs.com/package/json2yaml">json2yaml</a> converter installed.

-When you start application and register, your user account will have role "user" by default and you will not see admin panel.
+When you start the application and register, your user account will have role "user" by default and you will not see admin panel.

-To create first admin, open mongo shell and type:
+To create first admin, you first need to find your user ID.
+Open mongo shell and type:

 ```
 db.users.find().pretty()